oasis-tcs/cxs-cdp/README.md

-# Customer Data Platform GraphQL API
+# Customer Data Platform GraphQL API OASIS Standard
 The new GraphQL API for the OASIS CXS Customer Data Platform specification, including sample test implementation in Javascript.